 In this study, we propose a phase two plan for addressing the long-term impact of deficits and debt on the U.S. economy.
 Over the past half-century, the federal government has accumulated debt at an unsustainable rate, and the debt incurred in response to the coronavirus pandemic will exacerbate this debt crisis. …

-Justin Haskins is a widely published writer and political commentator, the director and founder of The Henry Dearborn Institute for Human Rights, and the editorial director and research fellow at The Heartland Institute, a national free-market think tank.
-(His work here does not necessarily reflect the views of The Heartland Institute.).
+Justin Haskins is a New York Times bestselling author and political commentator, the president and founder of The Henry Dearborn Liberty Network, and the director of the Socialism Research Center at The Heartland Institute, a national free-market think tank.
+(His work here does not necessarily reflect the views of The Heartland Institute.)
 Follow him on Twitter @JustinTHaskins.